viceroypenguin/SuperLinq/README.md

 This method has 2 overloads.

+### ElementAt (pre-.NET 6)

+Returns the element at a specified index in a sequence.

+Backport from official sources to .net core 3.1 and .net 5.

 ### EndsWith

 Determines whether the end of the first sequence is equivalent to the second